josh-works/josh-works.github.io/_pages/work-together.md

 <div class="testamonial" markdown='1'>

-<span>Former coworker, Product Manager</span>
+<span>Former coworker/Senior Product Manager</span>

-> Josh, you're a software developer with an interesting mix of skills.
-Your background in sales and support lend you rare and valuable insights.
+> [Josh] is bound to be successful wherever he goes.
+His background in sales and support gives [Josh] an edge I have never seen from a developer before.

 </div>